How to Become a Counsellor in Australia: Complete Guide [2026]

 Frequently asked questions

 Yes.
-The CHC51015 Diploma of Counselling is the minimum qualification for ACA Level 2 registration, which is widely accepted by employers across Australia.
-Many practising counsellors hold a Diploma as their primary qualification.
-You don’t need a university degree to start your counselling career.
+The CHC51015 Diploma of Counselling is a nationally recognised qualification, and many practising counsellors hold a Diploma as their primary qualification.
+Counselling is not a regulated profession, so you don’t need a university degree to start your counselling career.

 What can you do with a Diploma of counselling?